 View a Live Video Stream on the Broadcaster’s profile

-If you think that the content of a live stream is inappropriate, you can report it by clicking the live video player.
+If you think a live stream’s content is inappropriate, you can report it by clicking the live video player.

 Engage With Live Videos